The page navigation is complete. You may now navigate the page content as you wish.

 Flow showing the behavior of the clear selected button and how it reverts the Super Select's state to the default one

-The footer can contain custom content instead of the default content.
+The footer can contain generic content instead of the default content.
 This is helpful in maintaining the standard appearance of the footer container while allowing for custom usage.

-If enabled, custom content will occupy this space.
+If enabled, generic content will occupy this space.

 List